Privy Council (United Kingdom): Notable orders

 Before the Constitutional Reform and Governance Act 2010 the UK Civil Service was governed and managed using powers within the royal prerogative.
 These powers were usually delegated to ministers by Orders in Council.
 Using these powers, Margaret Thatcher controversially determined to ban GCHQ staff from joining trade unions.

 In another case dealing with civil service, the Civil Service (Amendment) Order in Council 1997 permitted the Prime Minister to grant up to three political or 'special advisers' management authority over some civil servants.

 In the 1960s, the Privy Council made an order to evict an estimated 1,200 to 2,000 inhabitants of the 55-island Chagos Archipelago in the Indian Ocean, in preparation for the establishment of a joint United States–United Kingdom military base on the largest island in the archipelago, Diego Garcia.
 In 2000, the High Court of Justice ruled that the inhabitants had a right to return to the archipelago.
 In 2004, the Privy Council, during the tenure of Jack Straw as Lord Chancellor (and thus head of the Privy Council) overturned the ruling.
 In 2006, the High Court of Justice found the Privy Council's decision to be unlawful.
 Justice Kentridge stated that there was no known precedent "for the lawful use of prerogative powers to remove or exclude an entire population of British subjects from their homes and place of birth", and the Court of Appeal were persuaded by this argument upholding his decision when it came up to them.
 However, in 2007 the Law Lords of the Appellate Committee of the House of Lords, itself part of the Privy Council as the Judiciary Committee, found the first instance decision to be flawed and overturned the appeal court by 3–2, thereby upholding the validity of the Order in Council.
-As of 2023, negotiations between the Mauritian and UK governments that included the sovereignty of the Chagossians were still ongoing.
+On 22 May 2025, the Prime Minister of the United Kingdom, Keir Starmer, signed a formal agreement on the transfer of sovereignty of the Chagos Islands to Mauritius.